ryancooper/course-info/lab3.md

 ***

-## 5. Extra Credit - Up to 10%
+## 5. Extra Credit

 ***

-**Exercise 4: Optional Extra Credit Exercise**
+**Bonus Exercise 4: (10% extra credit)**

   Implement `BTreeReverseScan` which scans the `BTreeFile` in reverse.
-You can use `BTreeScan` as a starting point, but you will need to implement a reverse iterator in `BTreeFile`.
+You can use `BTreeScan` as a starting point, but you will probably need to implement a reverse iterator in `BTreeFile`.
 You will also likely need to implement a separate version of `BTreeFile.findLeafPage()`.
 We have provided reverse iterators on `BTreeLeafPage` and `BTreeInternalPage` which you may find useful.
 You should also write code to test that your implementation works correctly.  `BTreeScanTest.java` is a good place to look for ideas.

 ***